Games Publishers provide the money to develop a game, and often the means to test, distribute and promote it.

 Some people working as Games Publisher have a degree in Game Design, Marketing or Business.
 Above all, you should have experience working in the sector and be someone that loves to be in control, making tough decisions and being super organised.

 As a professional, you’ll be facilitating the creation of games, financing game studios to launch new releases.
-The relationship between game studio and publisher is always unique but your main role is to provide funding and business support around production, marketing, copywriting and licensing.
+The relationship between game studio and publisher is always unique but your main role is to provide funding and business guidance around production, marketing, copywriting and licensing.

 Working in the games industry is highly competitive and you’ll need an impressive resume with several years in the field if Games Publisher is your dream vocation.
 Gaining experience as a Game Producer will help you get your foot on the ladder and provide valuable insights on the development process.
 For more general ideas on developing your CV, see our top tips page.